 e.
 The proposed development adheres to the permit conditions.

 4. Activities within the Improved Right-of-Way.
 Replacement, modification, installation, or construction of utility facilities, lines, pipes, mains, equipment, or appurtenances, not including substations, when such facilities are located within the improved portion of the public right-of-way or a city authorized private roadway except those activities that alter a wetland or watercourse, such as culverts or bridges, or result in the transport of sediment or increased stormwater.
 Retention and replanting of native vegetation shall occur wherever possible along the right-of-way improvement and resulting disturbance.
+For geologically hazardous slopes (e.g. road cut/fill slope over 40%), engineered plans shall be required and, unless waived by the Director, a geotechnical engineer shall review the plans and certify that, either as proposed or subject to recommended mitigation measures, the project will pose no unreasonable threat to persons or property, either on or off site, and the proposal will not decrease slope stability.
+This exception is not intended to allow for development in historically altered bluffs).

 5. Minor Utility Projects.
 Ordinary maintenance and repair of electric, natural gas, cable communications and telephone lines and facilities.
 Replacement of an entire line segment with similar facilities may be exempted where the director determines the replacement would not significantly impact the function or values of a critical area(s).